try-cascade/cascade-compose/README.md

 Cascade is an open-source **containerized application deployment** solution with **observability** built in.
 Users can add their containerized applications and Cascade will generate the Terraform config files to deploy each application alongside a collector container onto AWS.

-It's **a containerized application deployment accelerator**: it builds and deploys a cloud infrastructure for containers with a side collector for distributed tracing.
+It's **a containerized application deployment accelerator**; it builds and deploys a cloud infrastructure for containers with a side collector for distributed tracing.

 Cascade is a fullstack deployment tool that's:
 - **Easy to install**: runs on Docker